 Team Collaboration and Multi-User Pricing

-Writesonic’s team pricing is more linear.
-The Small Team plan starts at $13/month for two seats, then scales per additional user.
-Brand voice profiles are included from the Freelancer tier ($16/month), so even a two-person team gets shared voice training without jumping to a premium plan.
-There’s no SSO on the standard tiers — that’s Enterprise-only.
+Writesonic’s team pricing changed in 2026 and the old Small Team tier is gone.
+The Standard plan (about $79/month) covers up to two seats, and the Team plan at about $199/month covers five.
+Brand voice profiles are included from Standard, so a two-person team gets shared voice training without jumping to a premium plan.
+There’s no SSO on the standard tiers; that’s Enterprise-only.

-For a 3-person content team, the annual math looks like this: Jasper Pro is about $708/year, Writesonic Small Team scales to roughly $240–$360/year for the same number of users.
-Jasper costs roughly two to three times more per seat, but includes more polished collaboration tools like comment threads on drafts and approval workflows.
-Writesonic’s collaboration is functional but spare — shared workspaces with no formal review process.
+For a 3-person content team, the annual math now favors Jasper: Pro at $59/month is about $708/year for up to five seats, while Writesonic’s Team plan runs roughly $2,400/year.
+Jasper also includes more polished collaboration tools like comment threads on drafts and approval workflows.
+Writesonic’s collaboration is functional but spare: shared workspaces with no formal review process.

 Migration Path: What It Costs to Switch